 - Selburg v.
 Virtuoso Sourcing Group, LLC, S. District Court, Southern District of Indiana.

 Action on behalf of individuals that received a debt collection letter that violated the Fair Debt Collections Practices Act.
 Achieved settlement that provided settlement checks for class members.

 - Wilmoth et al. v.
 Celadon Trucking Services, Marion County Indiana, Superior Court.

-Appointed class counsel and obtained judgment for $3.8 million plus prejudgment interest in favor of nationwide class of long distance drivers who had compensation improperly withheld by Celadon for fuel purchases from Pilot Flying J.
+Appointed class counsel and obtained judgment, which was upheld on appeal, for $3.8 million plus prejudgment interest in favor of nationwide class of long distance drivers who had compensation improperly withheld by Celadon for fuel purchases from Pilot Flying J.

 - Sam v.
 Elizabeth L. White, in her capacity as Clerk of the Marion Circuit Court, Marion County Indiana, Superior Court.

 Action involving overcharges for administrative fees on bonds managed by the Clerk’s office.
 Achieved settlement providing refunds of up to $1,000 for individual class members

 - Means v.
 River Valley Financial Bank, et al., Marion County Indiana, Superior Court.